laravel-enso/documentation/docs/backend/products.md

 `dynamic methods` are added on the `Company` for the reverse relationships.
 - the package's enums are registered automatically to the application's state via the `EnumServiceProvider`
+- a `ProductFactory` is included and can be published

 ## Usage

 The package is meant to be installed on an Enso project and customized as required (or used as it is if that is enough).

+## Publishes

+- `php artisan vendor:publish --tag=products-factories` - the included product factory,

 ### Contributions